takahashikzn/indolently/README.md

 See JUnit testcase for more details.

-Project status
+Notice
 =================

-Currently production use is strongly not recommended because the codes are almost not tested and changing very frequently.
+Currently production use is strongly not recommended because the codes are almost not tested and incompatibly changed very frequently.

 Translation